cap-js/docs/advanced/hybrid-testing.md

 ### Destinations

-Learn how to [connect to remote services from local](../guides/using-services#connect-to-remote-services-locally) using SAP BTP destinations.
+Learn how to [connect to remote services locally](../guides/using-services#connect-to-remote-services-locally) using SAP BTP destinations.

 ### Authentication and Authorization using XSUAA